A businessman, architect, and developer, Luckman holds a distinct place in the history of historic preservation in America.

 Charles Luckman, FAIA (1909-1999)

 “I am firm in my belief that architecture is a business and not an art,” Charles Luckman once told a writer for The New Yorker.
-A businessman, architect, and developer, Luckman holds a distinct place in the history of historic preservation in America.

 He led the creation of some of L.A.’s great buildings.
 Yet he also designed the Madison Square Garden building that replaced New York’s Penn Station, whose demolition catalyzed historic preservation across the country.
 He also recommended the replacement of the Los Angeles Central Library in the 1970s.
 The successful effort to preserve the downtown icon led to the formation of the L.A.
 Conservancy.